-- (a) Any registered student of the Institute has to complete a Programme - (b) Withdraw Form if s/he wishes to completely withdraw at any time from the Institute even if s/he has not attended any lectures. - (c) Failure to fill the Clearance Form will result in "Incomplete" grade for all modules registered and tuition already paid will not be reimbursed. - (d) Students who have withdrawn from a Programme of Study at the Institute of Tax Administration as from the second week after the beginning of the first semester of the year without submitting valid reason(s) at the time of the application for withdrawal will not be admitted in the same Programme until a period of three years has expired. - (e) The student has to submit the duly completed Programme withdraw Form together with the Institute's identity card issued to her/him to the Students Records Office. - (f) Upon fulfilment of the above procedure the student will be officially withdrawn from the Institute.
+(a) Any registered student of the Institute has to complete a Programme

+Withdraw Form if s/he wishes to completely withdraw at any time from the Institute even if s/he has not attended any lectures.

+- (b) Failure to fill the Clearance Form will result in "Incomplete" grade for all modules registered and tuition already paid will not be reimbursed. - (c) Students who have withdrawn from a Programme of Study at the Instituteof Tax Administration as from the second week after the beginning of the first semester of the year without submitting valid reason(s) at the time of the application for withdrawal will not be admitted in the same Programmeuntil a period of three years has expired. - (d) The student has to submit the duly completed Programme withdraw Form together with the Institute's identity card issued to her/him to theStudents Records Office. - (e) Upon fulfilment of the above procedure the student will be officially withdrawn from the Institute.